junxit/us-congress-bills-113/metadata.md

 - 2013-06-11 — Mr. Hastings (WA) moved to suspend the rules and pass the bill, as amended.
 - 2013-06-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3268)
 - 2013-06-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3268)
+- 2013-06-12 — Received in the Senate.
+- 2013-12-20 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 286.